On Profinite Hyperbolicity and Diophantine Geometry: Preliminaries on profinite groups

 We say that $G$ is topologically generated by a finite subset $\Gamma$ if its image in $G_i$ generates $G_i$, or equivalently if the closure of the group generated by $\Gamma$ is $G$.
 In this case, we say that $G$ is the pro-$C$ completion of the group generated by $\Gamma$. \end{defn}

 In case $C$ is the class of all finite groups, then $G$ is called a profinite group and if $C$ is the class of $p$-groups, then $G$ is called a pro-$p$ group.
-Since we intend to discuss hyperbolic profinite groups, we shall first recognize the class of free pro-$C$ groups as the most important class of hyperbolic profinite groups. \begin{defn} For any profinite space $X$ there exists a unique pro-$C$ group $F_C(X)$ containing $X$ as a profinite subset which satisfies the following universal property: Any continuous map $X \to G$ to a pro-$C$ group $G$ whose image generates $G$, uniquely breaks through inclusion $X\hookrightarrow F$ and a continuous homomorphism $F\to G$. $F_C(X)$ is called the free pro-$C$ group on the profinite basis $X$. \end{defn}
+Since we intend to discuss hyperbolic profinite groups, we shall first recognize the class of free pro-$C$ groups as the most important class of hyperbolic profinite groups, to be introduced in the next section. \begin{defn}

+For any profinite space $X$ there exists a unique pro-$C$ group $F_C(X)$ containing $X$ as a profinite subset which satisfies the following universal property: Any continuous map $X \to G$ to a pro-$C$ group $G$ whose image generates $G$, uniquely breaks through inclusion $X\hookrightarrow F$ and a continuous homomorphism $F\to G$. $F_C(X)$ is called the free pro-$C$ group on the profinite basis $X$. \end{defn}

 In the case of finitely generated free pro-$C$ groups, any generating set with the same cardinality as the basis is again a basis.
 In fact, pro-$C$ completion of the free group generated by finite basis $X$ is the free pro-$C$ group on the basis $X$.
 Free pro-$C$ groups are examples of free pro-$C$ products.